One of the questions I’m often asked by readers, is how to pick a blog niche.

 With a subject matter like this example, you’d be better off broadening your blog niche to include “movie and television-related iPhone cases.”
 Within this broader niche, you can still include all of the Marvel cases you want, but you’re also giving yourself permission to expand into got many other closely related titles.

-Of course, it’s definitely possible to go too broad with a blog niche.
+Of course, it’s definitely possible to go too broad with a blog niche (time to niche down).

-According to recent blogging statistics, there’s an estimated 31.7 million bloggers now that we’re in 2021.
+According to recent blogging statistics, there’s an estimated 31.7 million bloggers now that we’re heading into 2023.
 That makes picking a clear blog niche more important than ever.

 That means if your blog covers a massive topic like “health” or “business,” then you’re going to really struggle in building a focused target audience and carving out your own readers.